 Throughout his time as a priest, other higher-ups in the church turned a blind eye to the continuous stream of sexual abuse Geoghan committed as he was sent from Parish to Parish.

 In 1991, he was prosecuted on molestation charges, though he wasn’t defrocked from the clergy until 1998.
-In February of 2002, the Globe Spotlight Team of the Boston Globe published a report on Geoghan which became the catalyst for the series of cases against sexual abuse within the archdiocese.
+In February of 2002, the Spotlight Team of the Boston Globe published a report on Geoghan which became the catalyst for the series of cases against sexual abuse within the archdiocese.
 Geoghan was sentenced to prison in 2002 for an incident in which he molested a 10-year-old boy in a swimming pool.
-He was given the maximum sentence of 10 years.

 Joseph Druce is a convicted murderer who was given a life sentence in 1988 after he killed a man who, after he picked Druce up hitchhiking, allegedly made a sexual pass at him.
 He was placed in the Souza-Baranowski Correctional Center in Shirley, Mass.
 Joseph Druce was also the victim of child molestation, according to reports.